google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/timely-precise-relevant/good-notification.markdown

 It tells us exactly who sent the message.
 The icon, which in many notifications is the site or app logo, tells us nothing.

 Instead, let's use the sender's profile image.
-(Granted, the world has more Paul's than it *really* knows what to do with.)

 <img src="images/still-up.png" width="321" height="117" />